 Mental accounting has long been a heated topic in the field of behavioral economics, psychology, and judgment and decision making.
 The earliest empirical evidence on mental accounting behaviors dates back to Tversky and Kahneman’s (1981) famous theater-ticket experiment (one of our replication problems).
+In that study, participants were asked whether they would be willing to pay $10 for a ticket following a loss, and the authors contrasted two conditions which manipulated whether the participants had lost a previously purchased ticket for the same show or lost an equivalent $10 bill.
+The results showed that people were less willing to purchase the ticket after losing a ticket compared to after losing an equivalent cash amount.

 Tversky and Kahneman proposed that mental accounting is a form of decision framing by which people formulate (psychological) accounts to evaluate events and options (as cited in Henderson & Peterson, 1992).
-Their findings suggested that in people’s minds, losses tend to be labeled into different categories, violating the long-standing economic notion of fungibility (Thaler, 1999).
+People categorize funds into different mental accounts designed for different purposes.
+Participants likely perceive the funds required to "repurchase" the ticket as drawn from the mental account for ticket expenditures, which had already been used in the initial purchase.
+In contrast, the cash loss was not assigned to a discrete mental account.
+This distinction violates the long-standing economic notion of fungibility (Thaler, 1999).

 Ever since, the concept of mental accounting has been used to understand a wide range of decision-making behaviors, such as gambling, risk taking, and investment (Thaler & Johnson, 1990).
 Although these subsequent mental accounting studies differ in specific objectives and orientations, nearly all research has touched upon gains and losses, and indicated the violation of fundamental economic norms (Henderson & Peterson, 1992).
-In Thaler (1985) and our target article-Thaler (1999), the mental accounting phenomenon was further elaborated and summarized into a broad theory on consumer choices (Muehlbacher & Kirchler, 2019).
-In 2011, Soman and Ahn reviewed substantial mental accounting research focusing on the framing effects.
+In Thaler (1985) and in Thaler (1999), our target article, the mental accounting phenomenon was further elaborated and expanded into a broader theory of decision-making and choice (Muehlbacher & Kirchler, 2019).
+In 2011, Soman and Ahn reviewed substantial mental accounting research focusing on framing effects.
 More recently, Zhang and Sussman (2018)’s review paper again outlined the categorization process of mental accounting, and they summarized it as a way for people to “group expenses into categories, assign funds to these categories, determine budgets, and perform elements of cost–benefit analyses.” (p.65).
-The two recent review papers cited very similar research to Thaler (1999), such as Heath and Soll (1996), Tversky and Kahneman (1981), Thaler (1980), and Thaler and Johnson (1990).
+A very similar set of papers (e.g., Heath & Soll, 1996; Thaler, 1980; Thaler & Johnson, 1990; Tversky & Kahneman, 1981) served as the basis for Thaler (1999) and the two recent review papers.
 This further exemplifies the necessity in revisiting these classic findings and testing the reproducibility, robustness, and generalizability of these influential and pioneering works, to substantiate and strengthen the empirical foundations of the theoretical framework of mental accounting.
-We aimed to examine the evidence reviewed in Thaler (1999) targeting different subsets of the mental accounting framework.
+We therefore aimed to revisit the evidence reviewed in Thaler (1999) and re-examine the different subsets of the mental accounting framework.

 Choice of article for replication: Thaler (1999)

-We chose the Thaler (1999) article based on three factors: extensive academic impact, need for systematic direct replications, and the potential in methodological improvements.
+We chose the Thaler (1999) article based on three factors: its extensive academic impact, the need for systematic direct replications of many studies covering a single domain, and the potential in methodological improvements in classic older studies.